 <img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=577820730604200&amp;ev=PageView&amp;noscript=1">

 Email is a magnificent communication tool—but not in all circumstances.
-Many conversations call for different—and better—communication choices.
+Many conversations call for different—and better—communication choices, making it essential to focus on picking the right medium.

 When Is Email the Right Medium?

 Email is the right communication medium for matters of relatively low importance.
-It’s great for sharing information.
+It’s great for sharing information, making it the ideal medium of choice for such situations.
 It’s awful for important conversations.

 If you need to send your client some information, email is the right choice.
 If you want to send your client something that keeps them informed or shares your company’s point of view, like a white paper or a case study, email is perfect.
 You give your client what they need, and you don’t require their immediate time or attention for something that can easily wait.

 The message matches the medium here; the information may be useful, but it’s not important that they act on the information or that they make a decision now (re-read this sentence, then re-read it again).
-When a decision is required, you need to move to a different communication tool.
+When a decision is required, you need to move to a different communication tool, by picking the right medium.

 When Is a Phone Call the Right Medium?